crissoto02/A2---Final-Project/README.md

 # A2-Final Project 👩‍💻👩‍🔧👨‍💻👨‍🔧
-In this section it can be observed details about two projects performed in the courses of Introduction to Robotics and Introduction to Robotics Tutorial
+In this section, you can see general details about two projects carried out in the Robotics Lab by group A2.
+For more information, please click on the links to Introduction to Robotics and Introduction to Robotics Tutorial.
 ### Members
 - Sofía Agüero - Robot Programming
 - Maia Jarolin - Electrical Task